Thrush-Lang/Roadmap/README.md

       store ptr %heap, ptr %stack, align 8

   */
-  // The size of the string is calculated by the bit width of the character * Number of characters.
+  // The size of the string is calculated by the bit width of the character * number of characters.

 }
 ```